Peet95/simulations/MC_integral/README.md

 The limits of integration can be easily changed in the code, the default is from -4.0 to 4.0 for all of the three variables.
 With the default setting the result should be: 5.56833.

 Measurements has been made on the different solutions, with an Intel(R) Xeon(R) CPU @ 2.30GHz CPU and NVIDIA Tesla T4 16GB graphics card.
+The number data points used for the MC integration are on the x axis, and the running times on the y.

 ![Alt text](MC_measurement.png?raw=true "Running times")